-The Magna Top Focus and Escalation Process is designed to assist Divisions in their efforts to reduce chronic Supplier quality and delivery issues and drive improvement in overall supplier performance.
+The Magna Top Focus and Escalation Process is designed to assist Divisions in their efforts to reduce chronic supplier quality and delivery issues and drive improvement in overall supplier performance.
+A key trigger of the Top Focus process is the 6-month quality or logistics score, as documented in the eRFX Supplier Scorecard.
+A 6M logistics or quality score identifies a supplier as underperforming, which initiates a risk analysis and decision for potential supplier development activity.

-The escalation process is only initiated after reasonable efforts have been made at the Division level, to address concerns and drive improvement, but without satisfactory results.
+The Escalation Process, which may be independent of the quality or logistics score, is only initiated after reasonable efforts have been made at the Division level, to address specific concerns and drive improvement, but without satisfactory results.